Deep R Programming#

-Deep R Programming is a comprehensive course on one of the most popular languages in data science (statistical computing, graphics, machine learning, data wrangling and analytics).
-It introduces the base language in-depth and is aimed at ambitious students, practitioners, and researchers who would like to become independent users of this powerful environment.
+Deep R Programming by Marek Gagolewski is a comprehensive course on one of the most popular languages for data science (statistical computing, graphics, machine learning, data wrangling and analytics).
+It introduces the base language in-depth.
+It is aimed at ambitious students, professionals, and researchers who want to become independent users of this powerful environment.

 This early draft is distributed in the hope that it will be useful.